daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 Now you should be able to go to `http://107.170.217.55/shiny/` or `http://107.170.217.55/rstudio/`.
 Much better!

 **Bonus for advanced users:** The above setup should be just fine for most users, but I did notice a few small issues with RStudio that seem to be fixed by allowing nginx to proxy WebSockets.
-For example, I noticed that using the `ggvis` package in my RStudio, tooltips were not working.
-The fix is to add the following three lines inside the /location /rstudio/ settings (keep the `proxy_pass` line and just add these three, and remember you have to restart nginx after changing the settings):
+For example, I noticed that when using the `ggvis` package in my RStudio, tooltips were not working.
+The fix is to add the following three lines inside the `/location /rstudio/` settings (keep the `proxy_pass` line and just add these three, and remember you have to restart nginx after changing the settings):

 ```
 proxy_http_version 1.1;